butteredtoast/Lost/README.md

 A simple 2D game written using Python and pygame

-Cloned from A tale of Magick by Chris A. W
+Cloned from A tale of Magick by Chris A. W and modified

 Link: https://code.google.com/p/ataleofmagick/